Lee Min Ho To Enlist In Military Service On May 12, Wedding With Suzy Bae On Hold?

 Apparently, Lee Min Ho has been working on a new project, just in time before leaves for the military.
 According to reports, the actor’s latest project is a documentary series focusing on natural scenery and wildlife.
 MBC’s documentary aims to raise awareness about wildlife and ecosystem.
 It also encourages the younger generation to protect the natural resources.

-Meanwhile, amid reports of Lee Min Ho’s military enlistment, many are wondering how it will affect the actor’s relationship with long-time girlfriend, Suzy Bae.
-In the past few months, the couple has been rumored to be walking down the aisle before Lee Min Ho’s enlistment.
-Now that Lee Min Ho’s agency confirmed the date of his military enlistment, rumors arise that his supposed wedding to Suzy Bae will be put on hold for at least two years.
+Meanwhile, amid reports of Lee Min Ho’s military enlistment, many are wondering how it will affect the actor’s relationship with long-time girlfriend Suzy Bae.
+Over the past few months, it was rumored that the couple would walk down the aisle before Lee Min Ho’s enlistment.
+Now that Lee Min Ho’s agency confirmed the date of his military enlistment, rumors suggest that his supposed wedding to Suzy Bae will be put on hold for at least two years.

-However, such wedding claims have never been confirmed to be true.
-In fact, it was reported previously that Lee Min Ho and his team took legal actions against those who spread false rumors and malicious comments including the one related to his relationship with Suzy Bae.
+However, such wedding claims have never been confirmed.
+In fact, it was reported previously that Lee Min Ho and his team took legal actions against those who spread false rumors and malicious comments, including the one related to his relationship with Suzy Bae.

-Despite the lack of confirmation, fans rooting for Lee Min Ho and Suzy Bae continue to hope that they will still end up being husband and wife especially since the actor has been very vocal in expressing his desire to marry Suzy Bae so that he can protect her.
+Despite the lack of confirmation, fans rooting for Lee Min Ho and Suzy Bae continue to hope that they will still end up being husband and wife, especially since the actor has been very vocal in expressing his desire to marry Suzy Bae so that he can protect her.

 [Featured Image by Vincent Yu/AP Images]